BasomCreations/Mastermind/README.md

 it is slow (doing 100 simulations takes around 9 seconds).
 </li>
 <li>Custom Solver: We implemented a hybrid combination of the
-previous 2 algorithms (based on an algorithm provided in Stackexcange discussion with the link provided above).
-The algorithm consists on making a random guesses within the set of solutions that are still possible (it eliminates impossible solutions based on the responses it gets).
+previous 2 algorithms (based on an algorithm provided in a StackOverflow discussion with the link provided above).
+The algorithm consists of making random guesses within the set of solutions that are still possible (it eliminates impossible solutions based on the responses it gets).
 This algorithm solves the game in an average of around 4.64 moves.
 Its main advantage is that it provides a great